KShanks1/Deploy-a-Virtual-Machine--VM--in-Azure/README.md

 <img src="https://i.imgur.com/CebNmkf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h1>Deploying a VM in Azure</h1>
-In this tutorial i will set up a Windows Virtual Machine (VM) in Azure, configure networking, enable remote access, and verify its functionality.<br />
+In this tutorial I will set up a Windows Virtual Machine (VM) in Azure, configure networking, enable remote access, and verify its functionality.<br />

 <h2>Environments and Technologies Used</h2>